 PNH National Service

 The PNH National Service has provided guidance (12/04/22) about PNH and Aplastic Anaemia patients receiving the COVID 19 vaccination.

 Cold Season Advice

-The Aplastic Anaemia Trust (AAT) has a helpful Cold Season Advice webpage, which includes a webinar recording with Dr Austin Kulasekararaj from Kings where he speaks about the different between the third primary dose of the COVID 19 vaccine and the booster from 1.12 to 7.36.
+The Aplastic Anaemia Trust (AAT) has a helpful Cold Season Advice webpage, which includes a webinar recording with Dr Austin Kulasekararaj from Kings on 30 September 2021.

 Looking after your mental health is also very important.
 Listed below are some sources of more information and support: